Summary of Content

 ‘Bunny lines’ are the creases that appear when the nose wrinkles up; for example, when we sniff or smell something.

-The careful placement of BOTOX® injections at either side of the nose can reduce the appearance of these lines.
-However, it is crucial that an experienced practitioner administers the injections, since your smile can be affected if they are not carried out properly.
+The careful placement of anti-wrinkle injections at either side of the nose can reduce the appearance of these lines.
+An experienced practitioner should administer the injections as your smile can be affected if they are not carried out properly.

 There is an advanced technique that can be used to sculpt and lift the eyebrows to form the shape you desire.
 Sometimes called a ‘chemical brow lift’ or ‘BOTOX® facelift’, this procedure involves an experienced practitioner placing injections in a careful combination of areas on the upper face to open up the eye area and lift droopy lids.

-On younger faces, the brow is well supported and its position above the eye remains high.
+The brow is well supported and its position above the eye remains high on younger faces.
 However, the effects of ageing can cause the brow to drop, giving the eyelid a ‘hooded’ appearance.
 This can create horizontal folds in the surrounding skin.

 In any case, recent trends have favoured the ‘boy brow’, characterised by the natural-looking, low arch seen on celebrities such as Kristen Stewart and Emma Watson.

-But since every person’s face is unique, the precise placement of the injections and intended overall result will be determined with your practitioner during your consultation.
+But since every person’s face is unique, the precise placement of the injectable treatment and intended overall result will be determined with your practitioner during your consultation.

 Around the eyes (crow’s feet)